The formal theory of relative monads: Virtual equipments

 We denote a nullary loose-cell with loose-identity codomain by $\phi \colon f \tto g$.

 A \vdc{} is \emph{representable} when it admits all loose-composites (including loose-identities). \end{definition}

 Loose-composites are unique up to isomorphism and are essentially associative and unital.
-Representable \vdcs{} are equivalent to pseudo-double categories~\cite[Theorem~5.2]{cruttwell2010unified}.
+Representable \vdcs{} are equivalent to pseudo double categories~\cite[Theorem~5.2]{cruttwell2010unified}.
 As an intuition for opcartesian 2-cells, observe that it does not make sense to ask whether a non-unary 2-cell in a \vdc{} is invertible, since 2-cells have unary codomain.
-Opcartesian 2-cells act as a universal unary approximant for a chain of loose-cells, and thus behave much as an invertible 2-cell would (in particular, opcartesian 2-cells with unary domain are invertible).
+Opcartesian 2-cells act as a universal unary approximant for a chain of loose-cells, and thus behave much as an invertible 2-cell would (in particular, a unary globular 2-cell is opcartesian if and only if it is invertible).

 Due to our string diagram notation for opcartesian 2-cells, we may draw string diagrams that have multiple loose-cells at the bottom, but only when these loose-cells have a composite; a pasting diagram corresponding to a string diagram having multiple loose-cells at the bottom has an opcartesian 2-cell at the bottom.